 No variation to the order or these Terms shall be binding unless agreed in writing between the authorised representatives of the Customer and MrSite.

-The Customer will have the benefit of the full range of MrSite's services ('the Services') as listed on uk.mrsite.com under the relevant column for the product they purchase - the services are detailed at on our shop page.
+The Customer will have the benefit of the full range of MrSite's services ('the Services') as listed on mrsite.com under the relevant column for the product they purchase - the services are detailed at on our shop page.
 The Services include web design, domain name, email, anti-virus protection and support.

-MrSite can only provide you with a refund if it’s requested within the 30 day refund period, minus the domain registration fee, if a domain name has been purchased, as this is non-refundable.
+MrSite can only provide you with a refund if it’s requested within 30 days since registration, minus the domain registration fee, if a domain name has been purchased, as this is non-refundable.
 If a customer wishes to cancel their product/service, they must raise a cancellation request within their account.
 If a payment has been taken and no cancellation request has been made, MrSite will not refund the customer.

 The Services are provided to the Customer (Essential) for a current fee of £60 inclusive of VAT for one year (there is an additional fee to cover the costs of post and packing where applicable).
 At the expiration of one year the Customer can renew the Services provided by MrSite for the current fee of £60 including VAT paid annually in advance.